Exploring $\beta^+$ decay/EC residues in $^{118}$Sn($^{12}$C,x)$^{130}$Ba reaction: Data Analysis

 \section{Data Analysis}

-In heavy-ion induced reactions, the formation and decay of excited compound nucleus may be described by statistical model code PACE4 \cite{gavron1980statistical,singh2008influence}.
+In heavy-ion induced reactions, the formation and decay of the excited compound nucleus may be described by the statistical model code PACE4 \cite{gavron1980statistical,singh2008influence}.
 In this code, the level density parameter, a = A/K MeV$^{-1}$, is a crucial input parameter that can be adjusted to reproduce the production cross-sections of evaporation residues populated via complete fusion.
 Here, A is the mass number of the compound nucleus, and K is a free parameter that can be optimized for a given projectile-target combination and excitation energy range.
-The channel-by-channel analysis of nine evaporation residues, i.e., $^{126}$Ba, $^{127, 126,125}$Cs, $^{125,123,122}$Xe and $^{124,123}$I, identified in this work has been performed in the framework of PACE4 and is presented in the following sub-sections.
-For a ready reference, the decay chain of these residues is given in Fig.\ref{fig:decayresiduespicture} representing potential feeding pattern of different residues.
+The channel-by-channel analysis of nine evaporation residues, i.e., $^{126}$Ba, $^{127, 126,125}$Cs, $^{125,123,122}$Xe, and $^{124,123}$I, identified in this work, has been performed in the framework of PACE4 and is presented in the following sub-sections.
+For ready reference, the decay chains of these residues are shown in Fig.\ref{fig:decayresiduespicture}, which represent the potential feeding patterns of different residues.